-Since ancient times, the biggest mysteries have been those involving the conscious mind.
+Since ancient times, the greatest mysteries have been those involving the conscious mind.
 How exactly does consciousness arise in biological organisms?
 What is it in the brain that allows us to perceive the colors and sounds of the world, to think, to remember, and to control what we do?
 What, in others words, are we?
 Are we nothing more than the material structures of our brain and body or are we made of something additional—something presently unknown to science?
 The answers to these questions would profoundly impact the worldviews, the value systems, and the hopes for the future of mankind.

 From the earliest philosophers to the scientists of today, we have been asking these questions; but the answers remain elusive.
 Despite great progress in the understanding of the brain, no cogent theory has been proposed that explains any kind of mental activity.
 Indeed, the inability of neuroscience to even begin to address matters of the mind has led to a growing sense that a radical new theory is needed.